 Can I switch energy supplier while my account is in credit?

-It’s very common to be in credit with energy suppliers both past and present; but how does this happen?
-Because energy bills are estimated based on previous use, they don’t always paint the most accurate picture of your current gas and electricity usage.
+It’s quite common to be in credit with energy suppliers both past and present because forward energy bills are estimated based on your previous consumption.
+But however diligently and accurately you’ve provided meter readings, the estimates still don’t necessarily paint an accurate picture of your current gas and electricity usage.
 Any small changes to your household’s habits will impact the reality of how much energy you use.
 Here are a few reasons why you might be in credit with your current supplier:

 Paying for your energy with a fixed monthly direct debit eliminates any surprises across the year, but it doesn’t reflect the fluctuations in energy usage.
 Most of us use less gas in the summer and dial up the heat and electricity in the winter months.
 With a fixed direct debit, you could accumulate credit.

 You pay for more energy than you use

 Thanks to a range of energy efficiency measures, you end up consuming less energy than the estimate made by your supplier when you switch tariff or account.
 As a result, you build up credit – this can be compounded if you’re the kind of person who doesn’t regularly supply regular meter readings.

 Suppliers use different billing methods

 Some suppliers take payments at the same time as sending a bill each month, while others calculate these payments quarterly.
 It’s not uncommon to pay a deposit at the start of your contract, which would leave you with a credit balance if you never use that energy.
 Payment methods could also leave you in credit, particularly if you’re a prepayment customer.